Khakee (film): Plot

 Dr. Iqbal Ansari is an ISI agent captured in connection with riots.
-Deputy Inspector General of Police, DIG Shrikant Naidu, assembles a team of five police personnel to bring Dr. Ansari safely from Chandangarh to Mumbai.
-The team consists of DCP Anant Kumar Srivastava, Senior Inspector Shekhar Verma, Sub-Inspector Ashwin Gupte, and constables Kamlesh Sawant and Gajanan Mhatre.
+As he is being transported to Mumbai, the police convoy is attacked, and Ansari is secured, but not before every officer on the convoy is killed.
+Deputy Inspector General of Police Shrikant Naidu, assembles a team of five police personnel to bring Ansari safely from Chandangarh to Mumbai.
+The team consists of a veteran and experienced DCP Anant Kumar Srivastava, morally corrupt Senior Inspector Shekhar Verma, a rookie Sub-Inspector Ashwin Gupte, and constables Kamlesh Sawant and Gajanan Mhatre.

 A criminal, Yashwant Aangre, tracks the team.
 The team proceeds to Chandangarh and comes across school teacher Mahalakshmi, who informs them about suspected terrorists who stayed incognito in her school premises.
 Soon, along with Ansari and Mahalakshmi, they leave for Mumbai by road.
 Aangre distracts the team and tries to foil the mission repeatedly, but fails.

 En route, the van breaks down, and the team halts at a secluded bungalow.
-Anant calls Naidu to apprise him of the events and send a police team.
-Anant now remembers Aangre, a corrupt and ruthless ex-cop or ex-inspector, who was suspended and imprisoned after Anant caught him killing five innocent men in a fake encounter during the bank robbery.
+Anant calls Naidu to apprise him of the events and asks him to send a police team.
+As the van is being repaired, Anant recalls Aangre, a corrupt and ruthless ex-cop or ex-inspector, who was suspended and imprisoned after Anant caught him killing five innocent men in a fake encounter during the bank robbery.

-The team is soon attacked at the bungalow by Aangre and his men.
-Shekhar tries to surrender Ansari to Aangre, but Anant objects.
-At this point, the plot turns when Ansari tells them that the terrorists are there to kill him, not free him.
+As the van is repaired, the team is attacked at the bungalow by Aangre and his men.
+Shekhar tries to surrender Ansari to Aangre, but Anant objects, with Ashwin pointing his gun at Shekhar.
+At this point, the plot turns when Ansari breaks down and tells them that the terrorists are there to kill him, not free him.
 He was a doctor in Chandangarh when a journalist Bhaskar Joshi informed him that the communal riots were engineered by minister Deodhar, who killed a few social workers who had compiled evidence that would've jailed him.
-Bhaskar had the file containing the evidence and wanted the post-mortem reports from Ansari to expose Deodhar but was killed.
-When Ansari refused to cooperate with the wrongdoers, corrupt cops framed him as a terrorist.
-Aangre and his men enter the house, but Shekhar and Ashwin cause an explosion and the team manages to escape, but Aangre manages to shoot Ansari.
-Anant then realizes that Naidu is a corrupt cop in league with Deodhar and Aangre.
+Bhaskar had the file containing the evidence and wanted the post-mortem reports from Ansari to expose Deodhar but was killed by his cronies.
+When Ansari refused to cooperate with the wrongdoers, corrupt cops on Deodhar's payroll framed him as a terrorist.
+As he concludes his revelation, Aangre and his men enter the house, who thrashes Anant for his earlier actions, while Shekhar and Ashwin escape with Ansari.
+They cause an explosion and the team manages to escape, but Aangre manages to shoot Ansari, albeit not fatally.
+A phone call to Anant makes him realize that Naidu is a corrupt cop who is in league with Deodhar and Aangre.